 Here is a table which might help you with this.

 To understand the table, you must understand what torso height is.
 Torso height is the distance from your crotch to nose tip while sitting straight on a flat chair.
-If you have measured the torso height properly here take a look on this table.
+If you have measured the torso height properly here take a look at this table.

 Kayak Paddle Weight

 The weight of the paddle is another factor that must be taken into account if you want to go on long recreational kayaking.
-Not all the individuals bear the same strength and stroking with a heavyweight paddle can be pretty tiring for both muscles, joints and is waste of energy.
+Not all individuals bear the same strength and stroking with a heavyweight paddle can be pretty tiring for both muscles, joints and is a waste of energy.

-However, if you are purchasing a paddle for a casual short time recreational kayaking, even a slightly heavy paddle can also serve the purpose.
+However, if you are purchasing a paddle for a casual short-time recreational kayaking, even a slightly heavy paddle can also serve the purpose.

 Paddle weight is mainly affected by the material used in the construction of the shaft of the paddle.
 Generally, there are two materials used in the process; aluminum and fiberglass.